Walachul/SilvaPermaculture/README.md

 *   Youtuber Pretty Printed
 *   Youtuber Corey Schafer
 *   Creator of Flask Mega Tutorial and implementation of Elasticsearch functionality for my project Miguel Grinberg
+*   Code Institute student  @Anna_G for sharing information regarding where to host the images [imgbb.com](https://imgbb.com/).

 ## LICENSE
 This project is released under the MIT license.